mdn0x/HackingZK/HacksVault/Hacking Zettelkasten/HackTheBox/Public AM/Previous.md

 `jeremy` seems the dev username.
 # 🔒 Locked Content

+This machine is currently an Active Box on HackTheBox, according to the platform policies the write-up will be disclosed to the public after it's retirement.

-For full guide and scripts, support the project on [Buy Me a Coffee](https://buymeacoffee.com/mdn0x)
+If you need full access to guide and scripts, support the project on [Buy Me a Coffee](https://buymeacoffee.com/mdn0x)